-The Head of Actuarial Function is a Fellow of the Institute and Faculty of Actuaries.
-As such the work carried out will meet the independence and free from influence requirement of Solvency II.
+The Head of Actuarial Function is a Fellow of the Institute and Faculty of Actuaries (IFoA) and holder of the Chief Actuary (non-Life without Lloyd's) IFoA certificate.
 The Actuarial Function consists of members of LSM's actuarial team.
 The Actuarial Function reports its recommendations to the LMIE Board in order to maintain its independence.